Login Here

 Authoritative Parenting Style

-Consistent and Kind.
+Consistent and Kind

 Authoritative parents offer a harmonious blend of warmth and firmness, creating an environment where children feel both loved and guided.
 They provide consistent boundaries while remaining emotionally attuned, fostering trust and open communication.
 Rather than controlling, they coach their children—explaining rules with patience and reinforcing them through thoughtful, age-appropriate consequences.
 This approach nurtures both confidence and accountability, supporting the child’s growth into a secure and self-aware individual.

-SVASTHA-DARSIN PERSONALITY TYPE
+SVASTHA PERSONALITY TYPE

 The Result of an Authoritative Parenting Style